AniketDev7/nextjs-starter-one/README.md

 ## Tutorial

 We have created an in-depth tutorial on how you can create your application using Contentstack Javascript SDK.
-By following the steps given in the tutorial, you will be able to initialise and fetch entries from Contentstack though provided Javascript SDK test.
+By following the steps given in the tutorial, you will be able to initialise and fetch entries from Contentstack though provided Javascript SDK.

 [Build Website using Next.js and Contentstack](https://www.contentstack.com/docs/example-apps/build-a-website-using-next-js-and-contentstack)